Journeys Best Practices and FAQ

 Follow these best practices to test your journeys:

-- While in the process of configuring a journey, use dev Personas spaces to model that journey without affecting production data.
+- While in the process of configuring a journey, use dev Spaces to model that journey without affecting production data.

 - Connect a data warehouse to each step of the journey to test for success or failure of that step.